superset1/Ansible_role_mongodb/README.md

 - Provide handlers for restart and reload
 - Setup MMS automation agent
 - Setup mongodb-exporter prometheus metrics

+### What's new in v1.4.0
+- Added ability to delete specific user from database
+- Added ability to update specific user password in the database
+- Added enabling sharding in the databases using the `mongodb_sharding_databases` list
+- Deleted deprecated variable `mongodb_replication_enabled` from examples
+- Disabled `restart` of running MongoDB and Mongos services without tags `mongodb-force-restart, mongos-force-restart` (`start` by default)
+- Disabled `restart` of all servers at once, now one by one
+- Fixed systemd unit: added RestartSec=5s, changed Restart=on-failure to properly restart
+- Fixed users creation task: normal users are no longer created on MongoDB shards, but only created on config servers
+- Made variable `mongodb_master` optional (1st server will be master by default)
+- Made `mongodb_users` user list more clear
+- Set `mongodb_replication_oplogsize: 4096` by default
+- Updated MongoDB Prometheus Exporter to version `0.37.0` with the exception of MongoDB Arbiter (it has `0.11.2`)
+- Updated README: added examples

 ### Feature
 - Supported versions MongoDB: 3.4, 3.6, 4.0, 4.2, 4.4, 5.0, 6.0